 Nursing puppies is a very delicate subject matter and encompasses a lot of dog owners and dog breeders’ worries.
-Whether you are wondering how to nurse puppies without their mother, or just curious on what to expect when your dam gives birth, we’ve got answers for you.
+Whether you are wondering how to nurse puppies without their mother, or just curious about what to expect when your dam gives birth, we’ve got answers for you.

 As a good rule of thumb, human intervention should be minimal unless an emergency occurs.
-Leaving the puppy nursing to the mother dog will in nearly all cases be the best you can do: provide the mother with quality food, a warm whelping box, and she will grow these puppies the right way.
+Leaving the puppy nursing to the mother dog will in nearly all cases be the best you can do: provide the nursing dog with quality food, a warm whelping box, and she will grow these puppies the right way.

 A dam may have lactation failure or not enough milk production for the entire litter.
 Along with some other rare situations, these are cases where the dog breeder should intervene and take it on himself to care for the entire litter of puppies.
-In other words, the puppies will have to be bottle fed, cleaned, burped, and that should be done several times a day.
+In other words, the puppies will have to be bottle-fed, cleaned, burped, and that should be done several times a day.